sequelize/sequelize/docs/manual/other-topics/typescript.md

   // actively include a relation. declare readonly projects?: Project[]; // Note this is optional since it's only populated when explicitly requested in code

+  // getters that are not attributes should be tagged using NonAttribute
+  // to remove them from the model's Attribute Typings. get fullName(): NonAttribute<string> {
+    return this.name;
+  }

   declare static associations: {
     projects: Association<User, Project>;
   };